marvinO1/any2logitec/readme.txt

      consumed.

 The class nca.any2logitec.impl.LogitectHub is the main class.
 It contains also the "hard coded" configuration for the jekins and tagi adapters.
+Currently we do not have a installation script for for the java part.

 In the folder cpp you find the c++ programm which talks to the game pad through the provided API from logitec.
 See also http://www.logitech.com/de-ch/support/7246?crid=411&osid=14&bit=64 for more details on that.

 The logitecHub.7z contains the C++ executable.
-After you have installed the software for the Logitec G510 unzip the file and run the exe.
+After you have installed the software for the Logitec G510 unzip the file at any location and run the exe.